Wetland-Botanist/Simplified-Water-Level-Elevations/README.md

 6) Figures - output of water level tidal elevation graphs in JPG format

+7) Supporting Information - locations of standard operating procedure, spring tide adjustment Excel sheet, and in-field measurements data sheet (see note below)

-Water Level Recorder SOP:
+Water Level Recorder Supprting Information:

 The standard operating procedure used by the Coastal Habitat Restoration Team is included in the project to guide users in well construction, instrument preparation, in-field deployment, data download, and data analysis.
+Material reference in the SOP, including in-field datasheet to record measurements and Excel file to walk through spring tide adjustments, are included as well.